henk-vdb/getcleandata/CodeBook.md

 We now have 6 activities (```activity_labels.txt```), 66 features
 (```features.txt```), 10299 subject rows (```subject.txt```), 10299 activity
 rows (```y.txt```) and 10299 observations times 66 variables in (```X.txt```)
-in the directory ```data/merged_dataset```.
+in the directory ```data/extracted_dataset```.

 # Step 3 and 4: Clean the data
-In this step we ar going to rename labels and variable names as well as rearange the data, to get from _wide_ to _long_ data.
+In this step we are going to rename labels and variable names as well as rearange the data, to get from _wide_ to _long_ data.
 The code is in ```run_analysis.R.cleanData```,

 Activity labels are renamed and stored as ```activities.txt``` in ```data/cleaned_dataset```.